-‘Teen Mom OG’: Amber Portwood Accused Of Physically Assaulting Fiance Matt Baier (Photos)
+‘Teen Mom OG’: Amber Portwood Accused Of Physically Assaulting Fiance Matt Baier [Photos]

 — Smarty Jones (@MissSmartyJones) April 18, 2017

-After Jones posted the photos of Matt Baier’s bloodied face online, she revealed to the site that Amber Portwood’s boyfriend also sent the photos to at least three other women.
+After Jones had posted the photos of Matt Baier’s bloodied face online, she revealed to the site that Amber Portwood’s boyfriend also sent the photos to at least three other women.

 “Matt sent the pictures to at least 3 girls.
 I got 4 of the same pics from 3 different girls.
 One girl, who we’re calling, has been seeing him since before he and Amber got together and this benefits both Matt and one financially.”